mesopelagique/expect/README.md

 ## TODO

-- Custom error collection in _spec.verify Formula
+- Custom errors collect (in _spec.verify Formula) to write to files or asserts
 - ...

 ![Hey, What did you expect?](https://media1.tenor.com/images/da23a7ec6b59647157eb4227ac97ddd7/tenor.gif)